Home 1968 Shelby Cobra GT350, GT500 & GT500KR My 1968 Shelby Cobra GT350

 This section of pages will be about my 1968 GT350 Shelby Cobra.

-This gives me a place to document things about my car and share some pictures.
+This section of my Shelby web page gives me a place to document things about my car and share some pictures.
 I dedicate this page to my sister, Tena, Mustang fanatic that she is.
 Tena lives about a 1,000 miles from me so I can’t easily show her my car.
 So second best I am putting these pages together for her.

 Where did I find it?
 What I have done to it over the years?
 And more importantly, what did I end up with today?
 I’ll include some pictures of the process.

 I found my car in 1982.
 Yes, I have owned my Shelby for that many years.
 I was looking for a fastback Mustang to drive while my ’66 Mustang Coupe was going to be restored.
-I had my Coupe since High School so it was time to fix the body.
+I got my Coupe as a senior in High School.
+It was time to fix the body.
 I looked at a lot of Fastbacks.
 None of them caught my eye.
 Most were in pretty poor shape.
-I did find a ’66 GT 350 stored in a body shop but it didn’t have a drive train or engine.
-A friend told me about seeing a red Fastback in a trailer park for sale about 30 miles from me.
+I did find a ’66 GT 350 Hertz car stored in a body shop but it didn’t have a drive train or engine.
+A friend told me about seeing a red Fastback in a trailer park for sale about 30 miles away.
 Read the story in the links below of how that meeting went when I purchased it.

-When i got it, the car had definitely seen it’s better days.
+When i got the car home, it had definitely seen it’s better days.
 It had almost 100,000 miles on it.
 Practically everything was worn out.
 Cars built in 1968 were not intended to last that many miles or years.
-Classic 60’s Mustangs were not designed to run forever.
+Classic 60’s Mustangs were not designed to last forever.
 In fact, if you were car shopping in those days and ran across a car with that many miles, you walked past it.
 But this car was special and well worth saving.
-Although, even in 1982, this car was not as special as it would later become.
+Although in 1982, this car was not considered to be as special as it would later become.
 It was just a unique Mustang, a very sad looking unique Mustang.

-During the last 5+ years I have seriously upgraded the braking, the suspension and, now, the engine.
-I wanted to make the car better than it was new.
-I wasn’t thinking of building a race car, although I can see how someone would end up doing that.
-I wanted a performance street car.
-Something fun and reliable to drive.
-Even though the ’68 Shelby was a pretty cool car in itself, if I had to fix or replace parts I might as well upgrade and make it a better Mustang.
+During the last 5+ years I have upgraded a number things like the braking, the suspension, the engine and the steering.
+There were some issues with each of those that needed some attention.
+I could have taken the approach of keeping it NOS (New Old Stock), like it came from Ford.
+I didn’t do that.
+I decided to make the car better than stock.
+I took the Shelby approach.
+Replace parts and make the car better than it was stock.
+Even though the ’68 Shelby GT 350 was a pretty cool car in itself, if I had to fix or replace parts I might as well upgrade and make it a better Mustang.
 The labor was going to be the same regardless of the parts replaced.
 So that is what I did.
-I think of it as the Shelby approach, make the car better especially, if you are replacing parts.

 Tonight on the Barrett Jackson auction there was a ’66 GTO on the block with a lot of added and upgraded things like disc brakes and A.C.
 They referred to it as “enhanced.”
 Yes, I have enhanced my Shelby Mustang.